EXCLUSIVE-Trump-backed Michigan attorney general candidate involved in voting-system breach, documents show | Law-Order

 Trump lavished praise on DePerno before a large audience this weekend at the Conservative Political Action Conference in Dallas.
 “He’s going to make sure that you are going to have law and order and fair elections,” Trump said, pumping his fist as DePerno stood up in the audience and waved.
 “That’s an important race.”
 Reuters established the connection between Michigan’s DePerno and the Richfield voting-system breach by matching the serial number of the township’s tabulator to a photograph in a publicly released report written by a member of DePerno’s team.
 The photograph showed a printed record of a vote-tabulator’s activity, which also included a string of ten digits.
 Reuters confirmed that those numbers matched the serial number of a Richfield vote tabulator through public records obtained from the township.
 State officials had previously identified Richfield as the site of a voting-equipment security breach.

 DePerno had submitted the report as evidence in a failed lawsuit challenging the 2020 election results in a different Michigan county, Antrim.
-The report alleged that voting equipment used there and elsewhere was vulnerable to hacking and vote-rigging.
+The report claimed that Dominion and ES&S election equipment was vulnerable to hacking and vote-rigging.
 Reuters asked an election-security expert to review the materials.
-Kevin Skoglund, president and chief technologist for the nonpartisan Citizens for Better Elections, an election-security advocacy organization, said the matching numbers indicate that DePerno’s team had access to the Richfield Township tabulator or its data drives, which were made by Election Systems & Software (ES&S).
+Kevin Skoglund, president and chief technologist for the nonpartisan Citizens for Better Elections, an election-security advocacy organization, said the matching numbers indicate that DePerno’s team had access to the Richfield Township tabulator or its data drives.

 DePerno led the "Michigan Antrim County Election Lawsuit & Investigation Team,” which included himself, Detroit attorney Stefanie Lambert, private investigator Michael Lynch, and James Penrose, a former analyst for the National Security Agency, according to promotional material for a July 2021 fundraising event in California sponsored by a conservative group that advertised appearances by DePerno’s team members.
 Penrose, who had assisted other prominent Trump allies in their efforts to overturn the 2020 election results, authored the report that Reuters tied to a tabulator involved in the Richfield Township security breach.
 Lambert, Lynch and Penrose did not respond to requests for comment.